rhevorn/shape/docs/ARCHITECTURE.md

 | Present `nil` | parsed normally and usually `invalid_type` | same | same |

 `Default(v)` implies optional-on-missing behavior; requiring an additional `Optional()` call would add ceremony without changing meaning.
-Defaults are already typed and are assigned directly; they are not re-parsed.
+It accepts only deeply immutable values. `DefaultFunc(func() V)` supports reference-bearing defaults by creating a fresh value per parse.
+Dynamic defaults are not exportable to JSON Schema because invoking a factory during documentation generation would not faithfully describe runtime behavior.

 Objects default to strip mode.
 Strip means unknown keys are ignored while the typed output naturally contains only declared fields. `Strict` emits one